twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 But there are some differences :smirk:

-The main focus this time will be on the set up of Nginx with Django + uWSGI
+The main focus this time will be on setting up of Nginx with Django + uWSGI

 **Nginx Section**, you can take a look at [Dockerfile](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/nginx/Dockerfile) in the folder.